- Create stickers

-When we're not in lockdown, introduce your children to animals by taking them to a farm.
+Introduce your children to animals by taking them to a farm.
 Even if you live in a city, there are lots of city farms around the country, and many of them cost peanuts to get into.
-It’s also a great opportunity to get up close to wildlife, if your child’s only previous contact has been with a cat or dog.
-Find your nearest free farm. (opens in new tab)
+It’s also a great opportunity to get up close to wildlife if your child’s only previous contact has been with a cat or dog.
+Find your nearest free farm.

 22. Get stuck into a craft kit

-With the UK in lockdown for the foreseeable future, craft kits look like the most affordable way to keep kids entertained for a whole afternoon.
-They can look after the garden's wildlife with a ladybird house-making kit (opens in new tab) for example, or make a fun decorative piece for their bedroom with this unicorn dream catcher (opens in new tab) kit from Baker Ross.
+Craft kits are the most affordable way to keep kids entertained for a whole afternoon.
+They can look after the garden's wildlife with a ladybird house-making kit for example, or make a fun decorative piece for their bedroom with this unicorn dream catcher kit from Baker Ross.

 23. Get crafty with toilet roll tubes